 Accountability - To operate transparently and take responsibility in all aspects of our work.

 Integrity - To exhibit the highest ethical standard in the performance of our duty.

 Teamwork - To collaborate extensively with all stakeholders in the commitment to financial stability.

 Adaptability - To be proactive to a changing environment for an effective deposit insurance system.

 Communication - To ensure full and prompt sharing of information with depositors and other stakeholders.

-The Board
+♦ The Board

-The Board of Directors of the Deposit Insurance Corporation are appointed in accordance with Section 12 (1) of the Deposit Insurance Act 2018.
-The Board is currently responsible for the supervision of the Corporation and have held statutory meetings three times during 2020.
-As prescribed under section 13 (1) of the Act, the Board was comprised of the following individuals:
+The Board of Directors of the Deposit Insurance Corporation are appointed in accordance with Section 12 (1) of the Deposit Insurance Act 2018 (DIA).
+The Board is currently responsible for the supervision and policy of the Corporation.
+During 2021, statutory meetings were held four times.
+As prescribed under section 13 (1) of the DIA, the Board was comprised of the following individuals: